McCloudS/subgen/README.md

 </details>

-Howdy all,

-This is a project I've had running for a bit, then cleaned up for 'release' while the kids were sleeping.
-It's more of a POC, piece of crap, or a proof of concept.
-This was also my first ever Python usage.

 # What is this?

 This will transcribe your personal media on a Plex or Jellyfin server to create subtitles (.srt).
 It is currently reliant on webhooks from Jellyfin, Plex, or Tautulli.
 This uses stable-ts and faster-whisper which can use both Nvidia GPUs and CPUs.